Variational measurement-based quantum computation for generative modeling: Introduction

 In this work, we go beyond the standard use of MBQC and propose seeing its inherent randomness not as a hurdle to overcome, but as a feature to be exploited.
 We suggest only partially correcting random measurements, in a way that is also specified by the MBQC algorithm.
 This results in a controllable type of randomness to be left in the quantum computation that is natural to implement in the MBQC model but artificial to simulate in the circuit model.

-It is not a priori clear which computational tasks could truly benefit from this inherent randomness.
+It is not \textit{a priori} clear which computational tasks could truly benefit from this inherent randomness.
 A good candidate however can be found in the field of machine learning.
 In generative modeling \cite{Tomczak2022}, one is indeed given the task of generating new samples from a certain target probability distribution, given only access to a limited number of training samples from this distribution.
 Naturally, this computational task requires some degree of randomness or ``tailored noise'' to generate good candidate distributions.
-A quantum algorithmic approach for generative modeling that has been gaining traction in recent years is based on so-called Quantum Circuit Born Machines (QCBM) \cite{liu2018d, benedetti2019generative}.
+A quantum algorithmic approach for generative modeling that has been gaining traction in recent years is based on so-called quantum circuit born machines (QCBM) \cite{liu2018d, benedetti2019generative}.
 In this type of variational quantum algorithm \cite{cerezo2021v}, distributions generated by variational quantum circuits are taken as candidate distributions for a generative modeling task and are trained via classical optimization algorithms to approximate the target distribution.

 In this paper, we explore the idea of designing QCBMs in the MBQC model.
 Conceptually, our proposed model allows one to adjust the degree of adaptiveness in an MBQC computation, and therefore tailor the randomness of the computation to best fit potential target distributions.
-We develop the framework for designing MBQC computations with controllable adaptiveness and numerically showcase its advantage over fully adaptive MBQC in generative learning tasks.
+We develop the framework for designing MBQC computations with controllable adaptiveness and showcase both numerically and algebraically its advantage over fully adaptive MBQC in generative learning tasks.
+Specifically, we consider a variational MBQC model with $XY$-plane measurements on regular lattices which corresponds to the circuit model computation with probabilistic Pauli operators as in Fig.~\ref{fig:architecture}~\cite{nautrup2023measurement}.

 This manuscript is structured as follows.
 In Sec.~\ref{rel_work}, we relate our approach to previous works in the literature.
 In Sec.~\ref{methods}, we present the MBQC framework and our newly introduced variational MBQC model.
-Sec.~\ref{res} is dedicated to the numerical investigation of different design choices for variational MBQC and exploring a potential learning advantage in generative modeling.
+Sec.~\ref{res} is dedicated to the numerical and algebraic investigation of different design choices for variational MBQC and exploring a potential learning advantage in generative modeling.
 In Sec.~\ref{conclusion}, we present our conclusions and outlook.